Introduction / History

+Most Bhagi people are Hindus, observing religious rites, festivals, and customs.
 Some Bhangis are Muslims though most Bhangis are strong Hindus but some have gone to other religions to get away from the social position that they have.
 This has generally not brought about changes for the better for them.
 In spite of all this, there are some Bhangis classed as Hindu saints.

 What Are Their Needs?

 The primary need is to know the one true creator God who loves them no matter what others think of them.

 Bhangi people have medical, social, economic, and educational needs.

 Servants with broken hearts for them need to live among them to earn their trust and respect, offering physical help while communicating the gospel to them.

 * Scripture Prayers for the Valmiki, Balmiki (Hindu traditions) in India.